nas5w/interview-guide/behavioral/README.md

 - When did this start?
 Was it recent?
 Has it been going on for a while?
 - Is there an event that appears to have triggered this behavior?

-It's possible the interview says "it's up to you" in response to a lot of these questions, which is totally fine!
+It's possible the interviewer says "it's up to you" in response to a lot of these questions, which is totally fine!
 That means _you_ get to provide the clarification and answer it in a way that best suits you.

 ### Interpersonal problem-solving